venchakra/alternative-dir-crawl/README.md

 Assignment
 ==========
-Our task is to improve the performance of the dircrawl program.
+Improve the performance of the dircrawl program.

 Conditions
 ==========